geodb/db3dcore/README.txt

 DB4GeO/DB3D Core API README
 ---------------------------

 Welcome stranger to the DB4GeO/DB3D Core API!

 The DB3D Core API is a completely in Java written library of 3D geometric data types (and its methods) and it even provides the possibility to build topologically defined nets (for example triangle nets).

-The API has originally been developed at the Collaborative Research Centre 350 at Bonn University.
+A predecessor of the API called GeoToolKit has been developed at the Collaborative Research Centre 350 at Bonn University.
+The DB4GeO Core API is now maintained by members of the Geodatabases Working Group of Prof. Breunig at the University of Osnabrück.

-It can be used in several kinds of geometric computation settings such as in geoscientific information systems.
+The DB4GeO Core API can be used in several kinds of geometric computation settings such as in geoscientific information systems.

 The licence and terms of use can be found in the LICENCE.txt file in the root folder of this Eclipse project.